d2l-ai/d2l-en/chapter_computer-vision/image-augmentation.md

 apply(img, gdata.vision.transforms.RandomFlipTopBottom())
 ```

-In the example image we used, the cat is in the middle of the image, but this may not be the case for all images.
-In the [“Pooling Layer”](../chapter_convolutional-neural-networks/pooling.md) section, we explained that the pooling layer can reduce the sensitivity of the convolutional layer to the target location.
-In addition, we can make objects appear at different positions in the image in different proportions by randomly cropping the image.
-This can also reduce the sensitivity of the model to the target position.
+In the example image we used, the cat is in the middle of the image, but this
+may not be the case for all images.
+In
+:numref:`chapter_pooling`,
+we explained that the pooling layer can reduce the sensitivity of the
+convolutional layer to the target location.
+In addition, we can make objects
+appear at different positions in the image in different proportions by randomly
+cropping the image.
+This can also reduce the sensitivity of the model to the
+target position.

 In the following code, we randomly crop a region with an area of 10% to 100% of the original area, and the ratio of width to height of the region is randomly selected from between 0.5 and 2.
 Then, the width and height of the region are both scaled to 200 pixels.
 Unless otherwise stated, the random number between $a$ and $b$ in this section refers to a continuous value obtained by uniform sampling in the interval $[a,b]$.